-While employed, faculty and staff have access to three kinds of services:
+While employed, including during a layoff notice period, faculty and staff have access to three kinds of services:

 - General information services, which include access to email and access to GoWMU.
 It also includes access to self-service modules in GoWMU.
 Access to these services is governed by other University policies, rules, and requirements, including the computing resources acceptable use policy.

 - Enterprise information systems, which include the student information system, financial and human resources systems, the Kronos time-keeping system, advisor access to student records, reporting system access, and similar services.
 Access to these systems is provided only as necessary to perform one’s job.
 Access is authorized by a faculty or staff member’s supervisor and may be revoked by that supervisor.

 - Departmental information systems, which include information systems specific to faculty or staff members’ individual department or college.
 These may include access to departmental or college file servers or access to other systems managed by individual departments.
 Access to these services is authorized by a faculty or staff member’s supervisor and may be revoked by that supervisor.

 The table below describes different types of employment actions, the notifications that are required to suspend or terminate information services, and the rules that will be followed regarding those services.